 BERD support is requested through an online form.
 Investigator and project information from this form will populate fields of the BERD Time and Accomplishment tracking database, where BERD personnel will record project work and product information.
 BERD members should regularly update the Access BERD Time and Accomplishment database to reflect their project work time and project accomplishments, including abstract and manuscript submissions and publications, grant submissions and awards, and presentations.

-- Requests are reviewed and a BERD member is assigned within two working days.
+1. Requests are reviewed, and a BERD member is assigned within two working days.

-- After the data have been cleaned and queries addressed, please allow a minimum of two weeks for descriptive and univariate analyses, and a minimum of four weeks for multivariate analyses or analyses involving weighted, hierarchical sampling, or longitudinal data.
+4. After the data have been cleaned and queries addressed, please allow a minimum of two weeks for descriptive and univariate analyses and a minimum of four weeks for multivariate analyses or analyses involving weighted, hierarchical sampling, or longitudinal data.

-- Charge backs will be discussed with investigators at the start of each new project.
-BERD support for some projects may be subsidized, depending on OSCTR and institutional priorities, and whether the project has external funding.
+1. Chargebacks will be discussed with investigators at the start of each new project.
+BERD support for some projects may be subsidized, depending on OSCTR and institutional priorities and whether the project has external funding.

-- For grant applications including BERD personnel, BERD personnel must approve the final grant document prior to submission.
+2. For grant applications including BERD personnel, BERD personnel must approve the final grant document prior to submission.
 The application will include salary support for BERD personnel when allowable under the funding mechanism.
 The percent effort on a grant will be decided with the BERD Director; the minimum is generally 10% FTE for clinical studies and 5% FTE for basic science studies.
 Additional support may be required for programmer/analyst or project coordinator time.
-When faculty salary is not allowed under the funding mechanism, contributed effort must be approved by the BERD Director if the time is supported by the OSCTR BERD budget.
-In addition, when faculty time is not allowed under the funding mechanism, design and data analysis support by staff will be requested in the grant budget.
+When faculty salary is not allowed under the funding mechanism, contributed effort must be approved by the BERD Director if the OSCTR BERD budget supports the time.
+In addition, when faculty time is not allowed under the funding mechanism, the grant budget will request design and data analysis support from staff.
 For one- to two-year pilot projects, $2000 to $5000 per year is typically requested for BERD staff support.

-- If an investigator or group requires more than 10% FTE of dedicated time from a given faculty, staff, or graduate research assistant member of the BERD, supplemental funds will be requested.
-A Memorandum of Understanding with the investigator or group will be developed to cover the salary and fringe of the BERD member, as well as a 3% computer/server overhead charge.
-Typically, such funds will offset additional salary of the BERD member without requiring a reduction in the BERD funding for that member.
+3. Supplemental funds will be requested if an investigator or group requires more than 10% FTE of dedicated time from a given faculty, staff, or graduate research assistant member of the BERD.
+A Memorandum of Understanding with the investigator or group will be developed to cover the salary and fringe of the BERD member and a 3% computer/server overhead charge.
+Typically, such funds will offset the additional salary of the BERD member without requiring a reduction in the BERD funding for that member.

-- Graduate research assistant time for data entry is limited to 20 hours of support funded by the BERD for a given project.
-Effort beyond the initial 20 hours will be funded through supplemental arrangements to cover the salary and fringe of the student.
+4. Graduate research assistant time for data entry is limited to 20 hours of support funded by the BERD for a given project.
+Efforts beyond the initial 20 hours will be funded through supplemental arrangements to cover the salary and fringe of the student.

-At the initial consultation meeting, BERD members will develop, and communicate with the project investigator within two weeks of the initial meeting, a project timeline, a summary of the scope of work, and a listing of deliverables related to the project.
-Project planning and report templates are available for BERD member use to standardize communications with investigators.
+At the initial consultation meeting, BERD members will develop and communicate with the project investigator within two weeks of the initial meeting a project timeline, a summary of the scope of work, and a listing of deliverables related to the project.
+Project planning and report templates are available for BERD members to standardize communications with investigators.

 Please bring the following to the initial consultation:

-- Statement of research questions, including primary and secondary objectives.
-Primary objectives will eventually determine the research design, data measurement methods and protocol, statistical strategy, and calculations of sample size, effect size, or statistical power.
+1. Statement of research questions, including primary and secondary objectives.
+Primary objectives will eventually determine the research design, data measurement methods and protocol, and statistical strategy, along with sample size, effect size, or statistical power calculations.

-- Details regarding the participants in your study
+5. Details regarding the participants in your study.

 Delivery or Sharing of Study Data

-- The study protocol and IRB approval must accompany data.
+1. The study protocol and IRB approval must accompany the data.

-- A data dictionary should accompany data and should include:
+2. A data dictionary should accompany data and should include the following:

-- Street name or street address or post office box (i.e., not including city, state, or ZIP code)
+Street name, street address, or post office box (i.e., not including city, state, or ZIP code)

-- If data is not de‐identified then send via the following link: https://securefiletransfer.ouhsc.edu/ .
-You will need to Zip the file(s) to send via the link.
+4. If data is not de‐identified, you must first Zip the file(s) and then send them via the link: https://securefiletransfer.ouhsc.edu/.
 Visit the following link for more information and directions: http://it.ouhsc.edu/services/SecureFileTransfer.asp.